 Missing Collections 2025

-The missing collections campaign asks people with a passion for plants to start a National Plant Collection of their own, and join Plant Heritage in growing, sharing and saving plants.
+The missing collections campaign asks people with a passion for plants to start a National Plant Collection of their own.
+Why not join us in growing, sharing and saving plants for the future?

-Every year we highlight much-loved plant groups that are currently not represented by an accredited National Plant Collection and this year we are focussing on pollinator-friendly plant groups.
-Thanks to this campaign, in recent years we have seen new collections coming through for Eryngium, Verbena, Alcea, Ginkgo, Thalictrum, Tradescantia and Aeonium
+Every year we highlight much-loved plant groups that are not yet represented by an accredited National Plant Collection to encourage more people to get involved.
+Thanks to this campaign, in recent years we have seen many new collections coming through, including Eryngium, Verbena, Alcea, Ginkgo, Thalictrum, Tradescantia and Aeonium.

 The 16 missing collections highlighted for 2025